the-teachingRSE-project/competencies/competencies.md

     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWREPOS&
-    Uses repositories for code management and demonstrating outputs
-    - e.g. supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Uses repositories to collaborate inside the team.
+    Uses repositories for code management and demonstrating outputs, e.g. for supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Uses repositories to collaborate inside the team.